-We remark here that Theorem~\ref{th:convergence} ensures the convergence to some stationary action profile if the estimation parameters converge that the minimizer in~\eqref{eq:constrained-LS} is unique, for which a sufficient condition is that the associated Hessian matrix $H$ is positive definite.
-These are conditions that depend on multiple factors and, although easily verifiable a posteriori, are unpredictable a priori.
-That is why one should not expect convergence in all numerical instances considered to draw Fig.~\ref{fig:hyper_salehisadaghiani}: this fact will be explored more in detail in \S \ref{subsec:dec_con_sim} through statistical analysis.
-What we can infer from Fig.~\ref{fig:hyper_salehisadaghiani} instead is that while, on the one hand, it seems that some long enough random initialization procedure is indeed required (solid lines corresponding to $K=1$ are indeed associated with the slowest behaviors), on the other hand, an exceedingly large learning rate (green and violet lines) does not appear to bring significant benefit in terms of rate of convergence.
-Therefore, for this subsection we decide to use $\beta=1$ and $K_{\textrm{in}}=\lceil K/10\rceil$.
+What we can infer from Fig.~\ref{fig:hyper_salehisadaghiani} is that while, on the one hand, it seems that some long enough random initialization procedure is indeed required (solid lines corresponding to $K=1$ are associated with the slowest behaviours), on the other hand, an exceedingly large learning rate (green and violet lines) does not appear to bring significant benefit in terms of rate of convergence.
+We will thus use $\beta=1$ and $K_{\textrm{in}}=\lceil K/10\rceil$.

 The performance of the active learning-based approach in predicting an equilibrium solution of the considered quadratic game with no coupling constraints is illustrated in Fig.~\ref{fig:salehisadaghiani}.
-In particular, the top plot shows the behaviors of the query points $\hat{\bs x}^k$ computed iteratively by the external entity to collect information on the agents' \gls{BR} mappings.
+In particular, the top plot shows the behaviours of the query points $\hat{\bs x}^k$ computed iteratively by the external entity to collect information on the agents' \gls{BR} mappings.
 Remarkably, the approximation accuracy of the \gls{BR} mapping surrogates increases over the iterations, yielding $\lim_{k \to \infty} \|\hat{\bs x}^k - \bs x^k\|_2 = 0$, and therefore allowing the external entity to practically succeed in its prediction task in less than $20$ iterations.
-These considerations are motivated by the bottom plot in Fig.~\ref{fig:salehisadaghiani} that reports the convergent behavior of $\theta_1^k$ (the other parameter vectors have a similar evolution), thus supporting numerically the conditions established in Theorem~\ref{th:convergence}.
+These considerations are motivated by the bottom plot in Fig.~\ref{fig:salehisadaghiani} that reports the convergent behaviour of $\theta_1^k$ (the other parameter vectors have a similar evolution), thus supporting Theorem~\ref{th:convergence} numerically.

 Similar conclusions can be also drawn from Fig.~\ref{fig:facchinei_1} that illustrates the case in which Algorithm~\ref{alg:learning_embedded_BR} is applied to the example described in \cite[Ex.~1]{facchinei2009penalty} (in this case, $K=50$).
-Modelling the internet switching behavior induced by selfish users, in this example each cost function reads as:
+Modelling the internet switching behaviour induced by selfish users, in this example each cost function reads as:

 Then, while the first agent's strategy is constrained so that $x_1 \in [0.3, 0.5]$, for all $j\neq1$ we have $x_j \in [0.01, 100]$.
 In addition, a standard linear constraint $\bsone^\top_N \bs x \le 1$ couples the strategies of the whole population of decision-makers, thus actually resulting into a \gls{GNEP}.
 An example with multidimensional decision vectors is instead the one illustrated in Fig.~\ref{fig:facchinei_3}, which amounts to the \gls{GNEP} described in \cite[Ex.~3]{facchinei2009penalty} and involving $N=3$ agents with three, two and two variables, respectively.
 Even though the point $\{\hat{\bs x}^k\}_{k \in \N}$ converges to is different from the \gls{GNE} reported in \cite[Ex.~3]{facchinei2009penalty}, it still coincides with an equilibrium of the underlying \gls{GNEP}, being a fixed point of the \gls{BR} mappings.